Estimated reading time: 7 minutes

 The Final Verdict

-Lessons by Ian McEwan is not your usual work of literature and fiction, but it is perhaps the best among its peers at giving the reader a complete impression of European life from the 1960s to 2020.
+Lessons by Ian McEwan is not your usual work of transgressive fiction, but it is perhaps the best among its peers at giving the reader a complete impression of European life from the 1960s to 2020.
 While telling us of one man’s attempts to wrestle some control over his life, the author also takes us on a riveting trip through the 20th century’s most impactful world events, and most importantly, tries to answer questions we’ve all asked ourselves countless times.

 If you’re looking for a calmer and more unique type of novel, one brimming with realism, philosophy, sociology and historical excursions going back a few decades, then I think you’ll be thoroughly intrigued by what this novel has to offer.